JeffreyChan0913/EYE/Beginner/0901/README.md

 ### Lets do problems related to vector

-Incase you need some reference, you can use this [LINK](https://github.com/JeffreyChan0913/EYE/tree/main/Beginner/0825)
+In case you need some reference, you can use this [LINK](https://github.com/JeffreyChan0913/EYE/tree/main/Beginner/0825)

 1. Define a vector with 10 elements, fill it with $1 2 3 4 5 \dots  10$, and then print out the entire vector.
 2. Print the odd element: ```1 3 5 7 9```